 If a guy won’t call you his girlfriend after a month (two months tops), then I would say it means that he’s enjoying the relationship exactly where it is and at this moment will not take it any further unless he is inspired to.

 I guess the simple answer as to why he won’t call you his girlfriend is because he doesn’t have to.
-To a guy, calling a girl is girlfriend is typically a huge pain in the ass and if the girl is making herself so available and so committed when he hasn’t committed to anything, why would he call her his girlfriend?
+To a guy, calling a woman his girlfriend is typically a huge pain in the ass and if the woman is making herself so available and so committed when he hasn’t committed to anything, why would he call her his girlfriend?
 If a store was giving you free stuff, would you say ‘no please, let me pay you for it’?
 I’m going to guess, no…

 Now, with that said, that does not necessarily mean that there’s no chance of you becoming his girlfriend.
 There are some things you can do (mostly by just shifting your perspective) that can help tremendously.